Legends car racing: History

 In 1992, Charlotte Motor Speedway officials noticed a need for lower cost racing cars with little maintenance time and cost.
 They found such a car existed, in the guise of the motorcycle-engined dwarf car, a 5/8-scale, steel-bodied and fenderless 1935 Ford coupé, which was being manufactured by the Dwarf Car Company in Phoenix, Arizona.
 As the coupé concept was not exactly in line in what they were looking for, and deeming steel replacement bodywork too costly, they adapted the dwarf car concept to fit their needs, creating cars resembling those of the 1930s and 1940s which competed in the early NASCAR modified tour races.
 To this day, the primary difference between the two cars is the legends have fenders over the tires, whereas the dwarfs have no fenders.
 The first legends car was unveiled in April 1992 by track president and general manager Humpy Wheeler and road racer Elliott Forbes-Robinson.
-Legends cars are produced by US Legend Cars International (formerly 600 Racing, Inc.) in Harrisburg, North Carolina.
+Legends cars are produced by US Legend Cars in Harrisburg, North Carolina.
 They are the largest mass-producer of race cars in the world.